 They are now species of conservation concern; many have been identified on formal lists.
 The best known, of course, is the list of species given protections under the U.S. Endangered Species Act.

-As of this year, 89 species, subspecies, or populations of birds are on it.
+As of 2008, 89 species, subspecies, or populations of birds are on it.
 Seventeen (19 percent) are considered extinct or likely extinct, or exist only in captivity.
-(See list in box below.)

 More than half of the birds protected under the ESA are from Hawaii or islands of the Pacific.
 Forty-two occur in the continental U.S. and Alaska.
 That may not sound like much when you consider that 700 or so species breed in the U.S., but consider two facts: